 What is a credit dispute letter?

-A credit dispute letter is a document you can send to the credit bureaus to point out inaccuracies on your credit reports and to request the removal of the errors.
+A credit dispute letter is a document you can send to a credit bureau to point out inaccuracies on your credit report and to request the removal of the errors.
 In the letter, you can explain why you believe the items are inaccurate and provide any supporting documents.
-If your dispute is resolved in your favor, the credit reporting company should remove the erroneous items in your file and update your report.
+If your dispute is resolved in your favor, the credit reporting agency must remove the erroneous items in your file and update your report.

-Not all creditors report to each of the three major consumer credit bureaus, so it’s a good idea to check for errors on your credit report from each of the three bureaus.
+Not all creditors report to each of the three major consumer credit bureaus, so the errors might be isolated to just one credit report.
+To be sure, it’s a good idea to check for errors on your credit reports from all three of the bureaus.

 What can I dispute on my credit report?

-• Bankruptcies that haven’t been removed after seven to 10 years
+- Bankruptcies that haven’t been removed after 10 years

 Justin Chidester, owner and certified financial planner and accredited financial counselor with Wealth Mode Financial Planning, gives an example of how credit dispute letters can work.